-NVE has extensive legal powers in connection to the regulation of the quality of electricity supply.
+NVE has extensive legal powers on the regulation of the quality of electricity supply.
 This involves establishing requirements for all parties connected to the Norwegian electricity system.
-This includes network companies, the performance of any activities subjected to competition (production, energy trade and/or supply), the TSO, electricity producers and end-users regardless of whether they hold a license according to the Energy Act or not: The Norwegian regulation of quality of supply applies to those who wholly or partially own, operate or use electrical installations or electrical equipment that are connected to the Norwegian power system.
+This includes network companies, the performance of any activities subjected to competition (production, energy trade and/or supply), the TSO, electricity producers and end-users regardless of whether they hold a license according to the Energy Act or not.
+The Norwegian regulation1 of quality of supply applies to those who wholly or partially own, operate or use electrical installations or electrical equipment connected to the Norwegian power system.